The Ohio Bar Exam

 - Twelve essay questions

 - Multistate Bar Exam, 200 multiple choice questions, and

 - Multistate Performance Test, two closed-universe writing problems.

 You must score a minimum of 405 points to pass.
 The MBE counts for 1/3 of the score and the written portion (MPT and essays) count for 2/3 of the score.

 In addition to passing the bar exam, in order to practice law in Ohio, you must also pass the Multistate Professional Responsibility Exam (MPRE).
 The MPRE is offered every March, August, and November.
 Ohio requires a minimum score of 85 (out of 150 possible points).

 Sample questions and answer explanations are available from the National Council of Bar Examiners (NCBE) website.
-There is currently one Online Practice Exams (MPRE OPE) available at a cost of $35.
+There is currently one Online Practice Exam (MPRE OPE) available at a cost of $35.

-There are 6 essay questions on the morning of the first day and six on the third day.
+There are 6 essay questions on the afternoon of the first day and six on the third day.